Nell Gwyn: Actress

 The new theatres were the first in England to feature actresses; earlier, women's parts had been played by boys or men.
-Gwyn joined the rank of actresses at Bridges Street when she was fourteen (if we take her birth year to be 1650), less than a year after becoming an orange-girl.
+Gwyn joined the rank of actresses at Bridges Street when she was 14 (if we take her birth year to be 1650), less than a year after becoming an orange-girl.

-If her good looks, strong clear voice, and lively wit were responsible for catching the eye of Killigrew, she still had to prove herself clever enough to succeed as an actress.
-This was no easy task in the Restoration theatre; the limited pool of audience members meant that very short runs were the norm for plays and fifty different productions might be mounted in the nine-month season lasting from September to June.
+If her good looks, strong clear voice, and lively wit were responsible for catching Killigrew's eye, she still had to prove herself clever enough to succeed as an actress.
+This was no easy task in the Restoration theatre; the limited pool of audience members meant that very short runs were the norm for plays and 50 different productions might be mounted in the nine-month season lasting from September to June.
 She was reputed to have been illiterate.

 She was taught her craft of performing at a school for young actors developed by Killigrew and one of the fine male actors of the time, Charles Hart, and learned dancing from another, John Lacy; both were rumoured by satirists of the time to be her lovers, but if she had such a relationship with Lacy (Beauclerk thinks it unlikely), it was kept much more discreet than her well-known affair with Hart.

-Much like the dispute over her date of birth, it is unclear when Gwyn began to perform professionally on the Restoration stage.
+Much as in the dispute over her date of birth, it is unclear when Gwyn began to perform professionally on the Restoration stage.
 It is possible that she first appeared in smaller parts during the 1664–65 season.
-For example, The Bodleian Manuscript of The Siege of Urbin has the part of Pedro (Melina- a maid servant in breeches) played by a 'Mrs. Nell'.
-Additionally, 'Nelle' was intended to play the small role of Paulina, a courtesan, in Killigrew's Thomaso, or The Wanderer in November 1664, but the play seems to have been cancelled.
-The use of 'Mrs' would imply that Gwyn was more likely born in 1642 than 1650 as it indicates an actress over the age of 21 (not her marital status) for which certain roles would be more suitable.
-Nonetheless, since players of less substantial parts are seldom mentioned in cast lists or playgoers' diaries of the period, an absolute date for Gywn's debut cannot be ascertained.
+For example, The Bodleian Manuscript of The Siege of Urbin has the part of Pedro (Melina, a maid servant in breeches) played by a "Mrs Nell".
+Additionally, "Nelle" was intended to play the small role of Paulina, a courtesan, in Killigrew's Thomaso, or The Wanderer in November 1664, but the play seems to have been cancelled.
+The use of "Mrs" would imply that Gwyn was more likely born in 1642 than 1650 as it indicates an actress over the age of 21 (not her marital status) for which certain roles would be more suitable.
+Nonetheless, since players of less substantial parts are seldom mentioned in cast lists or playgoers' diaries of the period, an absolute date for Gwyn's debut cannot be ascertained.